 2. Keywork

-The keyword refers to the keys and mechanisms that control the notes on the flute.
+The keyword refers to the keys and mechanisms controlling the flute notes.
 Look for a flute with a sturdy and responsive keyword system, as this will greatly affect the ease of playing.

 3. Tone Holes

 Tone holes are the openings on the flute where the player places their fingers to produce different notes.
-Look for a flute with precisely placed tone holes, as this will ensure accurate and consistent intonation.
+Look for a flute with precisely placed tone holes to ensure accurate and consistent intonation.

 4. Headjoint